jenissabarrera/detail-record-metrics-blueprint/blueprint/index.md

 1. Click this link and follow the step by step procedure on how to [Create an OAuth Client Token Implicit Grant](https://help.mypurecloud.com/articles/create-an-oauth-client/).
 2. Once the OAuth is successfully created.
 Go to Client Details.
 Make sure to add `http://localhost:3000` in the Authorize redirect URIs section.
  ![Client Details Authorize Redirect URI](images/client-details-authorize-redirect-uri.png "Client Details Authorize Redirect URI")
-3. In the downloaded code sample, open the [config.js file] (https://github.com/jenissabarrera/generate-detail-record-metrics-blueprint/blob/main/docs/scripts/config.js).
+3. In the downloaded code sample, open the [config.js file](https://github.com/jenissabarrera/generate-detail-record-metrics-blueprint/blob/main/docs/scripts/config.js).
 Add the clientID you generated.
 4. Specify the region of your Genesys Cloud organization e.g `mypurecloud.com, mypurecloud.au`.

 ### Host and run the Nodejs.app server